wingedrhino/hypersign-keycloak-quickstart/keycloak/README.md

 on an instance of Keycloak that's installed locally on your machine, obtained from the [official downloads page](https://www.keycloak.org/downloads.html).

 This needs Python >= 3.6 to be installed on your system.
-To run it, please make sure you have `beautifulsoup` and `lxml` installed!
-They can be installed via either `pip` or via your system package manager (`apt`, `dnf`) or via `conda` if you're on the [Anaconda Python Distribution](https://www.anaconda.com/).

 My assumption is that you are either on Linux with system Python or on any other platform with Anaconda Python.
 If it's `System Python`, I assume you are on RHEL 8, CentOS 8, Ubuntu 18.04 or Debian 10 if it's a server deployment; all of these support Python 3.6.
-Newer Linux distros should have Python 3.7 or newer.
+Newer Linux distros should have Python 3.7 or 3.8.
 Anaconda Python is currently at 3.7 and it is available on Linux, Windows 10 and macOS 10.15.

 I'm uninterested in supporting any other platform!